Before applying, please read the instructions below that fit your situation.

-- If you will have earned fewer than 24 semester hours (36 quarter hours) at the time of your anticipated enrollment at the University, have your high-school transcript and ACT or SAT score(s) sent to The University of Alabama, Office of Undergraduate Admissions, Box 870132, Tuscaloosa, AL 35487-0132.
+- If you will have earned fewer than 24 semester hours (36 quarter hours) at the time of your application to the University, have your high-school transcript and ACT or SAT score(s) sent to The University of Alabama, Office of Undergraduate Admissions, Box 870132, Tuscaloosa, AL 35487-0132.
 Our ACT code is 0052 and our SAT code is 1830.

 - During your final term of work at your present college, have each collegiate institution you have attended forward one official transcript to The University of Alabama, Office of Academic Records and University Registrar, Box 870134, Tuscaloosa, AL 35487-0134.
 When you have been admitted, those transcripts will be evaluated by your academic division to determine how many credits can be applied to UA degree requirements.
 You will receive a copy of this evaluation.

 - Complete all of the preceding steps by March 1 for priority admissions consideration for the summer/fall semester or October 1 for priority admissions consideration for the spring semester.

 The Capstone Creed requires that members of the University community “pursue knowledge; act with fairness, honesty, and respect; foster individual and civic responsibility; and strive for excellence.”
 In order to foster an environment conducive to those goals, the University requires you to answer questions related to disciplinary and criminal history.
 Such history will not automatically bar your admission.
 Each application will be reviewed on its individual merits.